 In the newer macOS 10.14 Mojave, Apple has made some privacy and security changes and as a result has affected the way Backblaze behaves.
-After updating to macOS 10.14 you will need to follow these steps to reenable Backblaze to back up your:
+If running macOS 10.14 you will need to follow these steps to reenable Backblaze to back up your:

 Photos, Contacts, Calendars, Safari, Mail, or other Apple items.

-***First, Update To The Latest Version (5.4) of the Backblaze Client here.***
+***First, Update To The Latest Version (5.4 or higher) of the Backblaze Client here.***

 Giving Backblaze Full Disk Access After Mojave is the OS on the Computer

 1. After updating to the latest client, open the Applications Folder.

 2. Open the System Preferences on your Mac by clicking the apple icon in the upper-left corner and select System preferences.

 3. Click Security & Privacy settings.

 4. Select "Full Disk Access" in the left-hand column.